 Similar to fabric glue, spray adhesive has a quick, even layer of adhesive for temporary hold.
 It’s good for larger appliques or layers that need to stay perfectly still.
 Many embroiderers find it particularly helpful when working with silky or stretchy fabrics.

 Sew Titles are magnetic fasteners that hold layers of fabric and stabilizers in place without leaving holes or residue.
-They are a lifesaver when dealing with delicate fabrics or intricate multi-layer designs, allowing you to secure everything without pins.
+They are a lifesaver when dealing with delicate fabrics or complex multi-layer designs, allowing you to secure everything without pins.

 A thread stand helps feed thread smoothly from larger spools, reducing tension and preventing tangles or breaks.
 This is particularly useful for embroiderers who work with thicker threads or specialty threads that don’t fit in the machine’s standard holder.